-Project Sponso or: San Francisco Municipal Transportation Agency
+Project Sponsor: San Francisco Municipal Transportation Agency

-Project Name: Central Subway Project
+Project Name: Central S Central Subway Project

 Date: August 31, 2020

 Project Detail

-Oversight Free quency: Monthly
+Oversight Freque ency: Monthly

 Status Prior

-Element ٠ • Status Issue or Concern
+Element • • • Status Issue or Concern

 G Y R

-PMP • G The PMP was last updated April 2019.
-An update is required to

-reflect COVID-19 protocols and transition to preparation for
+PMP • • The Project Management Plan (PMP) was last updated in April 2019.
+It is recommended that SFMTA update the PMP by the end of 2020 to include project impacts resulting from COVID-19, which should include protocols and transition in preparation for revenue service.

-revenue service.

-MCC • G
+MCC • • When evaluating Management Capacity and Capability (MCC), resource availability for the electrical specialty subcontractor continues to be an issue, which is impacting the construction progress on the critical path.

-Cost • R SFMTA is updating the CSP EAC to include the reallocation o project funds and global settlement.
+Cost • • SFMTA is updating the CSP EAC to include the reallocation of project funds, global settlement, and COVID-19 impacts.

-Schedule • R COVID-19 and specialty subcontractors resource availability are impacting the critical path work.
+Schedule • • COVID-19 impacts and a specialty subcontractor's resource availability are impacting the critical path work.

-Quality • G None.
+Quality • None.

-Safety • G None
+Safety • None.

-Risk • R COVID-19 related issues and upcoming system

-integration/operational readiness are major risks.
+Risk • • COVID-19 related issues and upcoming system integration/operational readiness are major risks.

-Legend

-Green Satis factory v: no ( Corrective .
-Action necessary

-Yellow Caut ion: R isk/Iss sues exist. ( Corrective Action may be necessary.

-Red Eleva ated fo r imm ediate Cori rective Action: significant risk to the health of the project.
+Legend Green Green Satisfactory: no Corrective Action necessary Yellow Yellow Caution: Risk/Issues exist.
+Corrective Action may be necessary.
+Red Elevated for immediate Corrective Action: significant risk to the health of the project.

-\Note: With regard to cost, the PMOC should indicate the following status: Yellow - forecast cost exceeds the project budget by up to 3%
+\Note: With regard to cost, the PMOC should indicate the following status:

+Yellow - forecast cost exceeds the project budget by up to 3%